blazium-engine/blazium-docs/tutorials/physics/interpolation/physics_interpolation_introduction.rst

 Fixed timestep interpolation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Godot this whole system is referred to as physics interpolation, but you may
+In Blazium this whole system is referred to as physics interpolation, but you may
 also hear it referred to as **"fixed timestep interpolation"**, as it is
 interpolating between objects moved with a fixed timestep (physics ticks per
 second).
 In some ways the second term is more accurate, because it can also be used
 to interpolate objects that are not driven by physics.

 .. tip:: Although physics interpolation is usually a good choice, there are
-         exceptions where you may choose not to use Godot's built-in physics
+         exceptions where you may choose not to use Blazium's built-in physics
          interpolation (or use it in a limited fashion).
 An example category is
          internet multiplayer games.
 Multiplayer games often receive tick or timing
          based information from other players or a server and these may not